 Municipalities can also charge deliverers of electricity a fee for using public rights of way.
 Such a fee would be based on monthly usage by each customer, declining from 0.53φ per kwh on the first 2,000 kwh to 0.26φ per kwh on monthly amounts over 20 million kwh.
 (35 ILCS 645/5-5)

 Taxes on gross receipts of electric companies vary widely.
-Their rates range from under 1% to as high as 5% plus amounts per kilowatt-hour used.
+Their rates range from under 1% to as high as 5%, or are based on kilowatt-hours used.

 2. Telecommunications (Messages) Excise Tax